-Over the years the Born Free Foundation has been able to rescue several big cats, where they focused on promoting the conservation of species and the protection of habitat while maintaining a humane and compassionate approach to the welfare of animals.
+Over the years the Born Free Foundation has been able to rescue several big cats from impoverished situations.
+Born Free focuses on promoting the conservation of species and the protection of habitat whilst maintaining a humane and compassionate approach to the welfare of animals.

 The Born Free Foundation is a registered charity organisation and therefore solely relies on donations.
 No entry fees are charged, but a monetary donation is appreciated.
 The rescue and education centres home rescued lions and leopards from across the world and aim to be an enlightening experience for all visitors.

 Visit one of our centres for an eye-opening encounter.

 Situated in the south of Shamwari Private Game Reserve, the Julie Ward Centre opened its doors on the 30th of September 1999 in memory of Julie Ward, a young British photographer who was murdered while visiting Kenya.This Centre provides enclosure for rescued big cats.

 The Jean Byrd Centre